Killing of Ashli Babbitt

-On January 6, 2021, Ashli Babbitt was fatally shot during the attack on the United States Capitol.
-She was part of a crowd of supporters of then outgoing U.S. President Donald Trump who stormed the United States Capitol building seeking to overturn his defeat in the 2020 presidential election.
+On January 6, 2021, Ashli Babbitt, a 35-year-old American United States Air Force veteran and pool supply owner, was fatally shot by an officer during the attack on the United States Capitol.
+She was part of a mob of supporters of then-outgoing U.S. president Donald Trump who stormed the United States Capitol seeking to overturn his defeat in the 2020 presidential election.
+She was a supporter of QAnon, a far-right conspiracy theory.

-Despite multiple warnings not to proceed, Babbitt attempted to climb through a shattered window beside a barricaded door into the Speaker's Lobby, at which point she was shot in the shoulder by a United States Capitol Police (USCP) officer.
-After a USCP emergency response team administered aid, Babbitt was transported to Washington Hospital Center, where she died.
-The USCP deemed the shooting was "lawful and within Department policy" and "potentially saved Members (of Congress) and staff from serious injury and possible death".
-Babbitt has been considered a martyr by Trump and his supporters.
+Despite multiple warnings not to proceed, Babbitt attempted to climb through a shattered window beside a barricaded door into the House Speaker's Lobby, at which point she was shot in the shoulder by United States Capitol Police (USCP) Lieutenant Michael Byrd.
+After a USCP emergency response team administered aid, Babbitt was transported to Washington Hospital Center, where she died from her injuries.
+Although some media reports described Babbitt as unarmed at the time of the shooting, a crime scene examination report revealed that a pocketknife was found in Babbitt's pants pocket.
+The USCP deemed that the shooting was "lawful and within Department policy" and "potentially saved Members [of Congress] and staff from serious injury and possible death".

+Babbitt has been considered a martyr by Donald Trump and his supporters.
+In May 2025, a wrongful death lawsuit was settled with Babbitt's family for nearly $5 million.
+The settlement came after Trump said he would look into whether the government should settle with the family.

 Background

 Attempts to overturn the 2020 election

-After Joe Biden won the 2020 United States presidential election, then-incumbent Donald Trump pursued an aggressive and unprecedented effort to overturn the election, with support and assistance from his campaign, his proxies, his political allies, and many of his supporters.
+After Joe Biden won the 2020 United States presidential election, then-incumbent Trump pursued an aggressive and unprecedented effort to overturn the election, with support and assistance from his campaign, his proxies, his political allies, and many of his supporters.
 These efforts culminated in the United States Capitol attack on January 6, 2021, the day set for Congressional certification of the Electoral College vote count.